 Like hybrid bikes, cruiser bikes are great for casual or recreational riding.
 These bikes come with a comfortable seat and have you riding in a comfortable upright position.

 The handlebars are upright for the most part, too.
-However, some cruisers may have sweeping handlebars, and these help keep your shoulders and back a little relaxed during rides.
+However, some cruisers may have sweeping handlebars, and this helps keep your shoulders and back a little relaxed during rides.

 This bike type typically features balloon tires.
 Balloon bike tires are large, low-pressure tires that provide smooth, cushy rides on both smooth and uneven surfaces.